-This section of the policy discusses the administration of proposals and awards for externally sponsored projects.
-It outlines the Roles and Responsibilities of University officials, including faculty, chairs and administrators and general proposal submission and acceptance policies.
-The purpose of these policies is to help assure that all proposals and awards conform to sponsor requirements and are consistent with Brandeis' academic policies and sound fiscal practices.
-Since every sponsor has its own guidelines or regulations, and these are always subject to change, individual sponsor requirements are not covered in this section.
+This policy discusses the administration of proposals and awards for externally sponsored projects.
+It outlines the roles and responsibilities of University officials, including faculty and administrators, and outlines general proposal submission and acceptance procedures.
+The purpose of this policy is to help ensure that all proposals and awards conform to federal regulations, including the Uniform Guidance 2 CFR 200, effective December 26, 2014, or the applicable OMB Circulars before that date, and are consistent with Brandeis' academic policies and sound fiscal practices.
+Since every sponsor has its own guidelines or regulations, and these are always subject to change, individual sponsor requirements are not necessarily covered.

-Roles and Responsibilities
+I. Roles and Responsibilities